LTE Frequency Bands & Spectrum Allocations

 TDD LTE frequency band allocations

 With the interest in TDD LTE, there are several unpaired frequency allocations that are being prepared for LTR TDD use.
-The TDD LTE allocations are unpaired because the uplink and downlink share the same frequency, being time multiplexed.
+The TDD LTE bands are unpaired because the uplink and downlink share the same frequency, being time multiplexed.

 |Allocation (MHz)||Width of Band (MHz)|